 HAPPy new year

-We were offered a red wine to start shortly before the countdown to midnight commenced.
-At midnight, everyone stood up to see the fireworks downtown, but with our view we were treated to fireworks from downtown, uptown, and round town… HAPPY NEW YEAR!
+A red wine to start shortly before the countdown to midnight commenced.
+At midnight, with our view we were treated to fireworks from downtown, uptown, and round town.

-At 2am, we decided we were ready to let the ethnic fatigue take its toll even though it was evident the night was far from over.
-Dessert was getting ready to be served, and the live performances seemed like they were just getting started, but with our hearts (and bellies) content, we thanked the staff for a lovely evening and made our way out the door.
-Before getting into the car, we couldn’t help staying in the parking lot a few more minutes to gaze at the view before us; Hope to book another dinner reservation there in the near future.
+Live performances seemed like they were just getting started, but with our hearts (and bellies) content, we thanked the staff for a lovely evening and made our way out the door.
+Before getting into the car, you can’t help but stay in the parking lot a few more minutes to gaze at the view.

 - Delectability 80%